Mohanlal: Career progression and commercial fluctuations (2016–2024)

 In 2018, Mohanlal did cameo appearances in Aadhi and Kayamkulam Kochunni, where he played Ithikkara Pakki, a robber contemporary to Kochunni.
-His next two releases, Neerali and Drama failed st the box office.
+His next two releases, Neerali and Drama failed at the box office.
 Mohanlal then acted in the fantasy drama film Odiyan, directed by V. A. Shrikumar Menon, based on the legend of the Odiyan clan.
-The film emerged as one of the highest grossing Malayalam film and was his only box office success in 2018.
+The film emerged as one of the highest-grossing Malayalam film and was his only box office success in 2018.
 Mohanlal played a crime syndicate leader in his first film of 2019, Lucifer, directed by Prithviraj Sukumaran.
 Lakshana.
 N. Palat of India Today stated, "Lucifer is like Mohanlal fanfiction brought to life on-screen.
 If you swear by Mohanlal, go for it."
-One of the highest grossing Malayalam film of all time, it earned over ₹200 crore, which includes box office collections and the earnings from the sale of its satellite rights, digital streaming rights and TV rights in other languages.
+One of the highest-grossing Malayalam film of all time, it earned over ₹200 crore, which includes box office collections and the earnings from the sale of its satellite rights, digital streaming rights and TV rights in other languages.
 He then appeared in Ittymaani: Made in China, which was a moderate success.
 He then played the Prime Minister in the Tamil film Kaappaan, a commercial success.
 His only film in 2020 was Big Brother, where he played an ex-criminal who return to his family post his release from prison.

-Mohanlal reprised a his role in the sequel Drishyam 2, directed by Jeethu Joseph, which released on Amazon Prime in 2021.
-Haricharan Pudippedi noted, "Mohanlal brings a restrained performance to Georgekutty’s character.
-He seems to be a much calmer man this time around but nobody has a clue about what’s brewing in his mind."
-He then played a muslim warrior Kunjali Marakkar IV in Marakkar: Lion of the Arabian Sea, which underperformed at the box office.
+Mohanlal reprised his role in the sequel Drishyam 2, directed by Jeethu Joseph, which released on Amazon Prime in 2021.
+Haricharan Pudippedi noted, "Mohanlal brings a restrained performance to Georgekutty's character.
+He seems to be a much calmer man this time around but nobody has a clue about what's brewing in his mind."
+He then played a Muslim warrior Kunjali Marakkar IV in Marakkar: Lion of the Arabian Sea, which underperformed at the box office.
 It also won a National Film Award.
 His first film in 2022 was Bro Daddy, where he played a joyous father to Prithviraj Sukumaran.
 Janani K. stated, "Mohanlal is a hoot in this film.
 His minute expressions and his comic timing are impeccable."
 His next two releases Aaraattu and Monster were box office failures.
 He then appeared in12th Man, which released digitally on Disney+ Hotstar.
 In 2023, Mohanlal's first film Alone, was a box office flop.
 He then did a cameo in the Tamil film Jailer.
-Mohanlal then played an advocate in Neru, which emerged as the second highest grossing Malayalam film of the year.
+Mohanlal then played an advocate in Neru, which emerged as the second highest-grossing Malayalam film of the year.
 S. R. Praveen stated that Mohanlal is back to form with "an understated performance".
 Both his films in 2024: Malaikottai Vaaliban and Barroz 3D flopped at the box office, leading to a series of commercial failures for Mohanlal.